Spring Allergies — What to Know and How to Feel Better

 • Cedar: While cedar fever may sound like a joke, it’s no laughing matter for allergy sufferers in Texas, where cedar trees release copious amounts of pollen in the winter and spring.

 Now that we know our adversaries, let’s talk tactics.
-Here’s how you can minimize the impact of spring allergens and reclaim your comfort.
+Here’s how you can minimize the impact of spring allergies and reclaim your comfort.

 • Stay Indoors During Peak Pollen Times: Pollen counts are typically highest in the morning and on windy days.
 If possible, limit your outdoor activities during these times.